polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 - PVQ Program Size: The size of a complicated PVQ program may be too large to be suitable for efficient storage and transmission via XCMP/HRMP.

-### User experience issues

-- Debugging: Currently, there is no full-fledged debuggers for PolkaVM programs.

 ## Testing, Security, and Privacy

 - Testing: